Dianna Agron: Early life

 In high school, Agron was on the homecoming court in both her junior and senior years, tying for homecoming queen with a friend; she has said she was not "popular" in a stereotypical sense in high school, but had many friends in different groups.
 She was involved in school theater, performing in Vanities and Grease as a senior, and helping with set design, costumes, and painting.
 Agron has broken her nose twice.
 The first break occurred when she was fourteen, but she did not have it repaired until it was damaged again on a day off during the Glee tour.
 She was also injured in a traffic collision and underwent physical therapy in high school.
 As a teenager, Agron was a dance teacher and worked at a local boutique, Morning Glory, where she "became enthralled with fashion".
 Though her mother dressed her in doll-style dresses, she began experimenting with fashion in high school.
 She took piano lessons and said that she came to love photography in high school, as well, where she learnt on film.
-When she was a teenager, her father became ill with what the family would determine was multiple sclerosis after tests proved indefinitive; Agron was not made aware of his illness until she was fifteen, when he had a stroke and began losing his cognitive and physical abilities.
+When she was a teenager, her father became ill with the stroke disorder CADASIL.
+The family thought it was multiple sclerosis after tests proved indefinitive; Agron was not made aware of his illness until she was fifteen, when he had a stroke and began losing his cognitive and physical abilities.
 She spoke to Cosmopolitan about the impact of this on her family, which caused her parents' marriage to fall apart, saying the separation was devastating for her and her brother.
 She added that she "had to play therapist to [her] family[,] be the glue".
 She later said that, when her father became ill, he "lost his faith for some time" and the family stopped attending Temple.